dfmonaco/datatables_server/README.md

 [![Build Status](https://travis-ci.org/dfmonaco/datatables_server.svg?branch=master)](https://travis-ci.org/dfmonaco/datatables_server)
 [![Coverage Status](https://coveralls.io/repos/dfmonaco/datatables_server/badge.png)](https://coveralls.io/r/dfmonaco/datatables_server)

-DatatablesServer will receive a number of variables from a Datatables client and it will perform all the required processing (i.e. when paging, sorting, filtering etc), and then return the data in the format required by DataTable
+DatatablesServer will receive a number of variables from a DataTables client and it will perform all the required processing (i.e. when paging, sorting, filtering etc), and then return the data in the format required by DataTables.

 ## Installation